techidaily/site-facebook/source/_posts/vaccination-push-via-fb-twittersphere-and-snaps-by-jolie.md

 ## The White House Will Use Social Media to Push Vaccine Eligibility

- According to an[Axios](https://www.axios.com/biden-vaccine-eligibility-push-e438587b-9b34-4b75-9132-7395c2768ed7.html) report, the White House is launching a "targeted media blitz" to promote the Biden administration's promotional campaign for vaccine eligibility.
+ According to an [Axios](https://www.axios.com/biden-vaccine-eligibility-push-e438587b-9b34-4b75-9132-7395c2768ed7.html) report, the White House is launching a "targeted media blitz" to promote the Biden administration's promotional campaign for vaccine eligibility.
 Facebook, Twitter, and Snapchat are some of the companies that'll help spread the word.

 ![](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/04/biden-and-us-flag.png)